Our first project

 Anyone whose used Rojo before is probably a bit confused; there's so much wrong with this!!!

-1. We're not defining our Tree as having a $className of DataModel
+- We're not defining our Tree as having a

-• While Rojo does do this for services and other well-known singletons (like StarterPlayerScripts), Gaffer is more exhaustive and will add a $className for all instances.
-This can include things like BlurEffects.
+$classNameor$pathwill have its className set to the node's key.- While Rojo does do this for services and other well-known singletons (like StarterPlayerScripts), Gaffer is more exhaustive and will add a

 If we pop open our project's .project.json file and prettify it, we'll see a valid Rojo project file: